SaifAlotaibie/AgentX-New/BUSINESS-PITCH.md

 #### 4️⃣ **"What about our existing systems?"**

 **Your Answer:**
-> "?????
-(Mutammim) integrates with your current database.
+> "مُتمم (Mutammim) integrates with your current database.
 No need to replace anything.
 It's an add-on layer that works alongside existing support team."

 **Technical but Simple:**
 - Reads from same database support agents use